Configuring and building an seL4 project

 Basic build initialisation

-In the root directory of a seL4-based project, first create a separate build directory for the output binaries, then initialize CMake:
+In the root directory of an seL4 CMake-based project, first create a separate build directory for the output binaries, then initialise CMake:

 mkdir build